mogenson/async.h/README.md

 This project contains a single header file: `async.h` to be included in a C/C++ project.
 It enables cooperative multitasking via the `async`/`await` keywords popularized by modern languages.
 A function declared using the `async` macro is a task (coroutine) that can yield before the end of the function.
 This can be used to wait on a long-running job (such as blocking IO), return a chunk of an incremental calculation (like a generator), or simplify a state machine into a linear progression (like a message parser).
 An `async` function can be `awaited`, meaning it will resume running from the previous yield point and will exit at the next yield point.
 There is no scheduler and no separate stacks.
 Tasks cannot be preemptively interrupted and local variables must be declared `static` to retain their values.

-The `async.h` header contains some inline timer functions needed by the `YIELD_FOR()` macro.
-These can be used for generic non-blocking timeout calculations.
-Non-unix platforms (such as embedded microcontrollers) will need to supply a function to count the number of milliseconds since boot.

 These macros use a couple of interesting C preprocessor and C language features, including [the comma operator](https://www.gnu.org/software/gnu-c-manual/gnu-c-manual.html#The-Comma-Operator), [varadic macros](https://gcc.gnu.org/onlinedocs/cpp/Variadic-Macros.html), [statement expressions](https://gcc.gnu.org/onlinedocs/gcc/Statement-Exprs.html), and [labels as values](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html).
 Some of these features are exclusive to GCC, so this library will not work with other compilers.

 ## API